MOUNTAINS - MONASTERIES - TEA - CULTURE

 6-DAY DETAILED ITINERARY

-All road transfers by private mountain-capable AC vehicle (Innova/Bolero/Sumo).
+All road transfers by private mountain-capable AC vehicle (Innova/Bolero).
 Expert Sikkim & Darjeeling heritage guide throughout.

 Day 1: Arrival in the Land of the Thunderbolt — Gateway to Sikkim

-The Eastern Himalayan adventure begins at Suvarnabhumi Airport with the flight to Bagdogra Airport (Siliguri, West Bengal) — the gateway to the Himalayan states of Sikkim and Darjeeling.
-From Bagdogra, the drive climbs steeply through terraced tea gardens and dense cloud forests into Gangtok — the charming capital of Sikkim, a compact hill-station city at 1,650 metres with commanding views of the Kanchenjunga range.
-Sikkim is India’s smallest state, a former Himalayan Buddhist kingdom with a culture deeply rooted in Tibetan tradition, surrounded by extraordinary mountain landscapes.
+The Eastern Himalayan adventure starts with a flight from Suvarnabhumi Airport to Bagdogra Airport in Siliguri, West Bengal.
+This is the way to get to the Himalayan states of Sikkim and Darjeeling.
+The drive from Bagdogra to Gangtok, the charming capital of Sikkim, is steep and goes through terraced tea gardens and dense cloud forests.
+Gangtok is a small hill-station city at 1,650 meters with great views of the Kanchenjunga range.
+Sikkim is India’s smallest state.
+It used to be a Buddhist kingdom in the Himalayas, and its culture is very much based on Tibetan traditions.
+It is surrounded by beautiful mountain scenery.

-• Drive Bagdogra to Gangtok (118 km, approx. 4 hrs) — dramatic ascent along Teesta River through Sub-Himalayan forests; climb from plains (150m) to Gangtok (1,650m) via hairpin bends
+• Drive from Bagdogra to Gangtok (118 km, about 4 hours).
+The road goes up along the Teesta River through Sub-Himalayan forests and then up from the plains (150m) to Gangtok (1,650m) with sharp turns.

-• Arrival Gangtok — check-in: Hotel Elgin Nor-Khill (Heritage) / Mayfair Spa Resort / Denzong Regency (4-Star)
+• Check-in at Hotel Elgin Nor-Khill (Heritage), Mayfair Spa Resort, or Denzong Regency (4-Star) when you get to Gangtok.

-• MG Road (Mahatma Gandhi Marg) — pedestrianised promenade; Tibetan crafts, thangka paintings, prayer wheels, singing bowls; fusion restaurants; vibrant evening atmosphere
+• MG Road (Mahatma Gandhi Marg) is a pedestrian-only promenade with Tibetan crafts, thangka paintings, prayer wheels, and singing bowls.
+There are also fusion restaurants and a lively evening atmosphere.

-• Do-Drul Chorten Stupa — important stupa with 108 prayer wheels; golden spire visible across Gangtok; evening butter lamp lighting ceremony
+• Do-Drul Chorten Stupa is an important stupa with 108 prayer wheels.
+Its golden spire can be seen from all over Gangtok. ceremony

-• Gangtok Ropeway (optional) — 3-station cable car with aerial views of city and mountains (weather permitting)
+• Gangtok Ropeway (optional): a three-station cable car that gives you aerial views of the city and mountains (weather permitting).

-• Welcome dinner at hotel — Sikkimese cuisine: thukpa (noodle soup), phagshapa (pork & radish stew), gundruk soup, momo dumplings, Chang (millet beer)
+• Dinner at the hotel: Sikkimese food like thukpa (noodle soup), phagshapa (pork and radish stew), gundruk soup, momo dumplings, and Chang (millet beer).

 Meals: Dinner | Accommodation: Hotel Elgin Nor-Khill / Mayfair Spa Resort / Denzong Regency, Gangtok (4-Star)

-The most dramatic altitude day of the tour — ascending from Gangtok through increasingly spectacular high-altitude terrain to Tsomgo Lake (Changu Lake) at 3,753 metres, one of Sikkim’s most sacred glacial lakes.
-Then continuing to Nathula Pass (4,310m) — the ancient Silk Road trading post on the India-China border, one of only three open border crossings between India and China, where Indian and Chinese soldiers stand face to face across the divide.
-The drive back to Gangtok via the scenic Baba Mandir military shrine completes an extraordinary day.
+The most dramatic day of the tour, going up from Gangtok through more and more beautiful high-altitude terrain to Tsomgo Lake (Changu Lake), which is 3,753 meters above sea level and one of Sikkim’s most sacred glacial lakes.
+Then on to Nathula Pass (4,310m), the old Silk Road trading post on the border between India and China.
+It is one of only three open border crossings between the two countries, and Indian and Chinese soldiers stand face to face across the divide.
+The beautiful Baba Mandir military shrine on the way back to Gangtok makes for an amazing day.

-• Drive Gangtok to Tsomgo Lake (38 km, approx. 1.5 hrs) — steep climb past rhododendron forests, army camps, alpine terrain; yak herders visible in late spring
+• The drive from Gangtok to Tsomgo Lake (38 km, about 1.5 hours) is a steep climb through rhododendron forests, army camps, and alpine terrain.
+You can see yak herders in late spring.

-• Water changes colour with seasons (frozen in winter, turquoise in summer, copper-gold in autumn)
+• The color of the water changes with the seasons: it is frozen in the winter, turquoise in the summer, and copper-gold in the fall.

-• Indian & Chinese army posts face each other; weekly market
+• The Indian and Chinese army posts are across from each other.
+There is a weekly market.

-• Baba Mandir — military shrine of Sepoy Harbhajan Singh; revered by Indian Army
+• Baba Mandir is the military shrine of Sepoy Harbhajan Singh, who is honored by the Indian Army.

 Meals: Breakfast, Dinner | Accommodation: Hotel Elgin Nor-Khill / Mayfair Spa Resort, Gangtok (4-Star)

-Drive west across Sikkim to the charming mountain town of Pelling — the supreme vantage point for views of Kanchenjunga (8,586m), the world’s third-highest peak.
-En route, stop at Rumtek Monastery — the largest and most important monastery in Sikkim and one of the most significant Tibetan Buddhist centres in the world, home to the Kagyu order.
-Pelling is one of the finest viewpoints in the Indian Himalayas — on clear mornings, Kanchenjunga fills the entire horizon.
+Drive west through Sikkim to the beautiful mountain town of Pelling, which is the best place to see Kanchenjunga (8,586 m), the third-highest peak in the world.
+On the way, stop by Rumtek Monastery, which is the biggest and most important monastery in Sikkim and one of the most important Tibetan Buddhist centers in the world.
+It is where the Kagyu order lives.
+Pelling is one of the best places to see the Indian Himalayas.
+On clear mornings, Kanchenjunga fills the whole sky.

-• Rumtek Monastery (Dharmachakra Centre) — largest monastery in Sikkim; seat of Kagyu (Black Hat) school of Tibetan Buddhism; built in 1960s as replica of original Rumtek in Tibet; golden temple with murals, golden stupa of 16th Karmapa, monks’ quarters and debating courtyard
+• Rumtek Monastery (Dharmachakra Centre) is the biggest monastery in Sikkim and the home of the Kagyu (Black Hat) school of Tibetan Buddhism.
+It was built in the 1960s to look like the original Rumtek in Tibet.
+It has a golden temple with murals, a golden stupa of the 16th Karmapa, monks’ quarters, and a debating courtyard.

-• Namdroling Monastery (Rumtek area) and surrounding monastery complex
+• Namdroling Monastery and the monastery complex around it in the Rumtek area

-• Drive west to Pelling (140 km, approx. 4–5 hrs including stops) — spectacular mountain terrain, deep river gorges, cardamom-scented forests
+• Drive west to Pelling (140 km, about 4–5 hours with breaks).
+The scenery is amazing, with mountains, deep river gorges, and forests that smell like cardamom.

-• Arrival Pelling (2,150m) — check-in: Norbu Ghang Resort / Hotel Sikkim Crown / Elgin Mount Pandim (4-Star, Kanchenjunga view rooms)
+• Arrival in Pelling (2,150 m) — check in at Norbu Ghang Resort, Hotel Sikkim Crown, or Elgin Mount Pandim (4-star, Kanchenjunga view rooms).

-• Kanchenjunga Evening Views — direct view of 8,586m peak, glaciers and massif; guide points out named peaks and glaciers
+• Kanchenjunga Evening Views: You can see the 8,586m peak, glaciers, and massif directly.
+The guide will point out named peaks and glaciers.

-• Rabdentse Ruins — second capital of ancient Kingdom of Sikkim (17th–18th CE); dramatic ruined stone palace on ridge with Kanchenjunga backdrop; UNESCO tentative World Heritage Site
+• Rabdentse Ruins was the second capital of the ancient Kingdom of Sikkim (17th–18th CE).
+They are a dramatic ruined stone palace on a ridge with Kanchenjunga in the background.
+They are a tentative UNESCO World Heritage Site.

-• Dinner at hotel — West Sikkimese cuisine: nettle soup, bamboo shoot pickle, churpi (yak cheese) curry
+• Dinner at the hotel: West Sikkimese food like nettle soup, bamboo shoot pickle, and churpi (yak cheese) curry

 Meals: Breakfast, Dinner | Accommodation: Norbu Ghang Resort / Elgin Mount Pandim / Hotel Sikkim Crown, Pelling (4-Star)

-A full day based in Pelling — one of the finest viewpoints in the entire Indian Himalayan arc.
-The highlight of this day is the pre-dawn drive to the Kanchenjunga Sunrise viewpoint — watching the first rays of dawn turn the snow-covered 8,586-metre peak from pale grey to brilliant orange-gold is one of the most extraordinary natural spectacles available anywhere in the world.
-The day continues with visits to the sacred Khecheopalri Lake, Asia’s highest suspension bridge at Singshore, and the beautiful Rimbi Waterfalls.
+A full day in Pelling, which has one of the best views in the whole Indian Himalayan arc.
+The best part of this day is the early morning drive to the Kanchenjunga Sunrise viewpoint.
+Watching the first light of dawn change the color of the snow-covered 8,586-meter peak from pale gray to bright orange-gold is one of the most amazing things you can see in nature anywhere in the world.
+The day goes on with trips to the holy Khecheopalri Lake, the highest suspension bridge in Asia at Singshore, and the beautiful Rimbi Waterfalls.

 • 4:30–5:00 AM: Kanchenjunga Sunrise — pre-dawn drive to viewpoint above Pelling; sky shifts indigo → purple → crimson; 8,586m Kanchenjunga massif illuminated in golden light; emotionally powerful highlight of the tour